krathalan/apparmor-profiles/README.md

 7. [Notes about each profile](#notes-about-each-profile)

 ## Notes about usage
-These AppArmor profiles have been tested on the following hardware:
+These AppArmor profiles are tested on the following hardware:

 - CPUs:
     - Intel 4960K
     - Intel 8250U
-    - AMD Ryzen 3100
+    - AMD Ryzen 5600x
     - AMD EPYC 7601
 - GPUs:
     - NVIDIA GeForce GTX 980 Ti with proprietary drivers